 Who doesn’t love kittens?
 From their tiny paws to their endless energy, kittens catch and hold our attention.
 Welcoming a new furry family member into the household is always exciting.
 It’s also a lot of work.
 While they may fit into the palm of your hand, kittens require a lot of preparation, monitoring, and (let’s face it) panic.
-Don’t worry, though, with this handy guide to kitten care, you’ll soon be equipped with everything you need to know.
+Don’t worry, though; with this handy guide to kitten care, we’ll equip you with everything you need to know.

 Until they reach twelve months, every cat is considered a kitten.
 However, under that magic age of one year, a lot of changes occur.
 Each age group requires different kitten care.
 Deciding which kitten fits your lifestyle best is an important decision.